-Beth Prusaczyk is a postdoctoral fellow at Vanderbilt University Medical Center.
+Beth Prusaczyk is a former postdoctoral fellow at Vanderbilt University Medical Center.
 She earned her master’s and PhD in social work from the Brown School of Social Work at Washington University in St. Louis.
 She also holds a bachelor’s degree in journalism.

 Dr. Prusaczyk’s research focuses on how to effectively implement evidence-based practices and policies that improve the health of older adults, especially those discharging from the hospital.
 She is interested in how policies can influence the adoption of existing practices that impact older adults’ healthcare and how researchers can more effectively disseminate research findings to policymakers.
 She has expertise in implementation science frameworks, strategies, measures, and outcomes.
 She also uses social network analysis to understand healthcare delivery and processes.
 She has recently published articles on the transitional care for older adults with dementia, rural healthcare delivery, de-implementation, and the ethics of conducting research with cognitively impaired older adults.